dipeshsingh253/saral/content/posts/first-post.md

 tags = [ "testing"]
 +++

-Let s talk about linux :
+Let s talk about linux : Linux is one of the most famour operating system used by developers and tech enthusiasts.
+It is very powerful and secure as it is an open source operating system.<!--more-->

 ### List of most pupular linux distros :